Are you looking forward to (or with minor trepidation toward) an upcoming camping trip with a baby, toddler, or young children?

-Here is one of the Packing Lists included in Travels with Baby, to help you with extra items–on top of the most expected–to help make your trip as easy and enjoyable as possible.
-(This post contains affiliate links – thanks for supporting this site with your click-throughs!)
+Here is one of the packing lists included in the guidebook to help you with extra items (on top of the usual) to help make your family camping trip as easy and enjoyable as possible.

-2. Glow sticks, bracelets, or necklaces for a nightlight in the tent (and to attach to your free-range child in the evening)
+2. Glow sticks, bracelets, or necklaces for a nightlight in the tent (and to attach to your free-range toddler or preschooler in the evening)

 4. Travel bed or bassinet to create a “tent within a tent” in colder regions (see recommended travel beds here)

-5. Camp kitchen kit with bowls, spoons, and cups for your new addition(s)
+5. Family camping kitchen kit with bowls, spoons, and cups for your new addition(s)

-6. Easy-prep meal in case rain rules out cooking in your campsite (e.g., extra sandwich fixings, bagels, cereal, pre-cooked pasta)
+6. At least one quick-and-easy-prep meal in case rain rules out cooking in your campsite (e.g., extra sandwich fixings, bagels, cereal, pasta salad)

 7. Travel dining booster (preferably with tray) for baby meal times in camp or portable high chair

-8. Thermos (with hot water) for keeping a “midnight feeding” or early morning bottle warm and ready in your tent
+8. Wide-mouth thermos (with hot water) for keeping a “midnight feeding” or early morning bottle warm and ready in your tent

-9. Water reservoir with tap with plenty of drinking water (see the one we bring here)
+9. Water reservoir with tap with plenty of drinking water (we always bring one like this–or larger)

-12. Two thermal suits for babies (backup in case one gets wet)
+12. Two thermal suits for babies (backup in case one gets wet).
+Bonus points if they have hoods!

 13. Swim suits for the whole family and swim diapers if needed (see ideas for infants and toddlers here)

-14. Child-size swim vest or infant life jacket (where appropriate, see our favorite swim vest here)
+14. Infant life jacket or child-size swim vest (where appropriate, see our favorite swim vest here)

 15. Bucket and scoop for frogging or “crawdadding”